barryvdh/laravel-ide-helper/readme.md

 php artisan ide-helper:generate
 ```

-Note: `bootstrap/compiled.php` has to be cleared first, so run `php artisan clear-compiled` before generating (and `php artisan optimize` after).
+Note: `bootstrap/compiled.php` has to be cleared first, so run `php artisan clear-compiled` before generating.

 You can configure your composer.json to do this after each commit: